AmericanAirlines/Ticket-Counter/README.md

     - Name: `New support ticket`
     - Short Description: `Opens a support ticket and posts details in Slack`
     - Callback ID: `submitTicket`
-  - Under Select Menus, for the `Options Load URL` field, use your app's URL and then append `/slack/events` (same as the `Request URL`)
   - Click "_Save Changes_" at the bottom
 - After clicking save, you should see a banner at the top of the page suggesting you reinstall the app; click `Reinstall`